MANER: Multi-Agent Neural Rearrangement Planning of Objects in Cluttered Environments: Proposed Method: MANER

 \section{Proposed Method: MANER}

 Given a bounded workspace $W \subset SE(2)$, containing $m \in \mathbb{N}$ agents and $n \in \mathbb{N}$ movable objects, and a set of static obstacles, our goal is to find a motion plan for each agent that rearranges the environment to achieve the target configuration.
-We assume that there are fewer agents than movable objects in the workspace, i.e., $m < n$.

-We define our multi-agent rearrangement planning problem as follows: The target scene of environment is denoted by $X_T$, and the current scene at time $t$ is denoted by $X_t$.
+We define our multi-agent rearrangement planning problem as follows: The target scene of the environment is denoted by $X_T$, and the current scene at time $t$ is denoted by $X_t$.
 The states of objects in the current and target scene images are denoted as $o^t_{\{n\}}$ and $o^T_{\{n\}}$ respectively.
 Here, $o\in o_{\{n\}}$ represents the object state comprising position and instance label.
-The multi-agent robot states at time $t$ are denoted as $r^t_{\{m\}}$, and $r^t \in r^t_{\{m\}}$ is the six-dimensional pose of an agent at time $t$.
+The multi-agent robot states at time $t$ are denoted as $r^t_{\{m\}}$, and $r^t \in r^t_{\{m\}}$ is the three-dimensional pose of an agent at time $t$.
 Let $l_{\{b\}}$ comprise all the free regions in the current scene $X_t$.
 The multi-agent object rearrangement planning problem involves pairing each available agent with an object from the scene and allocating a free region for its relocation.
 Each agent picks its paired object and relocates it to the assigned region.
 This process is repeated until the target arrangement in $X_T$ is achieved.
-Therefore, at each time step $t$, the Multi-Agent Neural Rearrangement (MANER) policy, defined as $\pi$, takes as input the current and target scene, and outputs the action $\tau^t=\{(r^t_0, o^t_0, l^t_0),\cdots, (r^t_i, o^t_j, l^t_k) \}$, where $i\in [0,m]$, $j\in [0,n]$, and $k\in [0,b]$.
+Therefore, at each time step $t$, the MANER policy, defined as $\pi$, takes as input the current and target scene and outputs the action $\tau^t=\{(r^t_0, o^t_0, l^t_0),\cdots, (r^t_i, o^t_j, l^t_k) \}$, where $i\in [0,m]$, $j\in [0,n]$, $k\in [0,b]$, and each element $(r^t, o^t, l^t)$ is best pairing of a robot at state $r^t$ with pick-up object $o^t$, and its placement location $l^t$.
 In other words,